RomanPilyushin/Mind/toefl Speaking.md

 To begin with, he explains

 Second, he describes

 ####
+Using the two examples from the talk: explain how a business can increase sales by creating a second interest.

+####
 Using the points from the talk, describe the two theories that explain the extinction of the dinosaur.